• Welcome, guest!

 He should have gone in 1978 (when he played for Aston Villa) - he was absolutely at his prime.

-In was the top scorer in the 1st Division in 1976/77 with 25 goals and scored another 20 in 1977/78 - I believe he was the most prolific Scottish goalscorer at the time.
+In was the top scorer in the 1st Division in 1976/77 with 25 goals and scored another 20 in 1977/78 - I believe he was the most prolific Scottish goalscorer in England at the time.

 He'd already been capped (debut in 1975) and had 6 caps for 3 goals.